The 25 Best Bollywood Movies on Netflix Right Now

 Pink raises some uncomfortable questions and truths about the world we live in.
 Uncomfortable because knowing or unknowingly most of us are also part of the world that’s in the wrong here.
 Pink leaves a deep cut on our conscience.

 It affects the judgment and also stares right into everyone whose notion about women is shrouded by cheap, mindless props or their own viciously unacceptable characterizations about them.
 Subtle and loud in equal measures, Aniruddha Roy Chatterjee’s Pink feels like a lesson on morality.
 But it also feels like a lesson that needs to be taught and at least, listened to.
 Pink is one of the most important Bollywood Movies on Netflix right now.

-Adapted from journalist Hussain Zaidi’s “Black Friday: The True Story of the Bombay Bomb Blasts”, Black Friday was supposed to be a miniseries that was later changed to a feature script.
-Banned for two years due to then an ongoing case in court, Black Friday was released to critical acclaim that saw the emergence of a filmmaker who married off the realistic narrative with commercial element to have a cinematic language of his own.
+Adapted from journalist Hussain Zaidi’s “Black Friday: The True Story of the Bombay Bomb Blasts”, Black Friday was supposed to be a miniseries.
+It was later changed to a feature script.
+Banned for two years due to then an ongoing case in court, Black Friday was released to critical acclaim.
+It saw an emergence of a filmmaker who married off the realistic narrative with commercial element to have a cinematic language of his own.
 Though Black Friday was not Anurag’s debut work, it was his first official release and the most accomplished work to date.

 Related to Bollywood Movies on Netflix – Every Anurag Kashyap Film Ranked